psychemedia/winter-tales/src/twelve_months.md

 Great January rose up.
 He went over to one of the older months — it was September.
 He handed the club to him and said: "Brother, take the high seat."

 Month September took the high seat upon the stone and swung the club over the fire.
 The fire began to burn with a red flame, the snow began to melt.
 But the trees were not covered with leaves; the leaves were wavering down one after the other, and the cold wind was driving them to and fro over the yellowing ground.
-This time MaruSa did not see so many flowers.
+This time Marusa did not see so many flowers.
 Only red pinks were blooming on the hillside, and meadow saffrons were flowering in the valley.
 High fern and thick ivy were growing under the young beech-trees.
 But Marusa was only looking for red apples, and at last she saw an apple-tree with red apples hanging high among its branches.

 "Shake the tree at once, Marusa!" commanded the month.